tsoding/Noq/README.md

 **EXTREMELY IMPORTANT!
 THIS LANGUAGE IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS LANGUAGE AT YOUR OWN RISK!**

 Not [Coq](https://coq.inria.fr/).
-Simple expression transformer that is not Coq.
+Simple expression transformer that is NOT Coq.

 ## Quick Start